postmanlabs/labs-docs/src/pages/docs/postman/design-and-develop-apis/the-api-workflow.md

 ### Adding a mock server

-You can link mock servers for a collection to an API, by creating a new mock server, adding, or editing an existing one.
+You can link mock servers for a collection to an API, by creating a new mock server, or adding / editing an existing one.
 From the API Builder **Develop** tab, click **Add Mock Server**.

 ![Add Mock to Schema](https://assets.postman.com/postman-docs/schema-add-mock.jpg)